jbsparrow/CyberDropDownloader/docs/frequently-asked-questions.md

 You need to provide Cyberdrop-DL with your credentials or user cookies in order to scrape forums.

-You can do this in the UI by selecting 'Manage Configs' -> 'Edit Authentication Values'
+You can do this in the UI by selecting `Manage Configs` -> `Edit Authentication Config`

 Then you can select whether you want to extract cookies from your browser automatically, or provide the details yourself.